shaunpwilkinson/aphid/README.md

 raise it as an issue on [GitHub](http://github.com/shaunpwilkinson/aphid/issues).

 ### Acknowledgements
-The production of this package was made possible with funding from a Rutherford Foundation Postdoctoral Research Fellowship awarded by the Royal Society of New Zealand, and carried out through [Victoria University of Wellington](http://www.victoria.ac.nz/).
+The production of this software was made possible with funding from a Rutherford Foundation Postdoctoral Research Fellowship awarded by the Royal Society of New Zealand, and carried out through [Victoria University of Wellington](http://www.victoria.ac.nz/).